 An Avon representative was selected to run, Jean Britton from Essex.
 In an article from The Guardian’s Women’s Page published the day before the race, Britton says that she had only started training two months before when she had heard about the race.
 Her ambition was to run at least 13 miles.

-I have not been able to find a complete results list, but a partial list on the Association of Road Racing Statisticians website states that 155 runners completed the marathon.
-In addition to the US, UK and New Zealand, it lists competitors from 12 countries: Canada, Brazil, Australia, Japan, Belgium, France, Germany, Italy, Luxembourg, Spain, Sweden and Switzerland.
+The partial results list on the Association of Road Racing Statisticians website states that 155 runners completed the marathon.
+In addition to the US, UK and New Zealand, it lists competitors from 12 countries: Australia, Belgium, Brazil, Canada, France, Germany, Italy, Japan, Luxembourg, Spain, Sweden and Switzerland.

-One of the favourites on the day was Joyce Smith, the British record-holder, who was coached by her husband Bryan, the Race Director.
-Smith had won the second Avon International Women’s Marathon in Waldniel, Germany, the previous year.
+One of the favourites on the day was Joyce Smith, the British record-holder.
+Smith was coached by her husband Bryan, the Race Director.
+She had won the second Avon International Women’s Marathon in Waldniel, Germany, the previous year.
 However, Kathrine Switzer notes in her book, “Marathon Woman”, that Smith had only just recovered from catching chicken pox from her daughter and was probably not on her best form that day.

 I’ve not been able to find out whether Jean Britton made it to the end of the race.